crnprasanna/Instacart-delivery-slot-finder/README.md

 	c.
 Receiving email notification:

-		If you wish to receive email notification, you need to configure below fields (By default, the status will be printed on console and in log file under 'logs/' directory)
+		If you wish to receive email notification, you need to configure below fields

+		If you want to skip email configuration, you will still get the logs printed on console and in log file under 'logs/' directory

 		SEND_GMAIL = True
 		SENDER_GMAIL_ID = "<YOUR_GMAIL_ID>"